 We emphasize matching the right dog to the right family so that all will have many happy years together.
 Completing and submitting the adoption application is the first step and the fastest way to begin the adoption process.
 Additional steps include:

-The formal process varies depending upon our volunteer’s availability.
+The formal process will vary depending upon our volunteer’s availability.
 The process is reasonably fast, so you should apply for a dog when you are ready to welcome a new pet into your home.

-Great Dog Rescue is a 501c3 non-profit, all volunteer rescue.
+Great Dog Rescue is a 501c3 non-profit, all-volunteer rescue.
 We are not funded or subsidized by any state or federal agency, although we are required to adhere to strict state regulations.
 Our operation runs solely on the adoption fees we collect and the donations we receive from caring people like you.
-There are many costs involved in running the rescue, the very least of which includes veterinary care, transportation from the south, food, kennel care, rent for the required quarantine space (per state regulations), and associated utilities.
-All of our dogs are spayed or neutered prior to adoption, up to date on their vaccinations, tested for heartworm, ehrilicia & lyme disease if over 6 months of age, receive two vet exams (one in the south and one upon arrival in MA) and health certificates and are microchipped.
-Our adopters receive 30-45 days free of Sheltercare pet insurance.
-The money we receive for adoption fees and donations barely covers the costs associated with rescuing dogs and we need every penny to keep rescuing dogs in need.
+There are many costs involved in running the rescue, the very least of which includes veterinary care, transportation from the South, food, kennel care, rent for the required quarantine space (per state regulations), and associated utilities.
+All of our dogs are spayed or neutered prior to adoption, up to date on their vaccinations, tested for heartworm, ehrilicia & lyme disease if over 6 months of age, receive two vet exams (one in the South and one upon arrival in MA) and health certificates and are microchipped.
+The money we receive for adoption fees and donations barely covers the costs associated with rescuing dogs and we use every penny to keep rescuing dogs in need.

 Yes!
 All donations go directly to the dogs and every little bit helps (and your donation is tax deductible).
 Your financial donation will help us to rescue and vet dogs in need.
-You can paypal a donation or by mailing a check to our post office box:
+You can make a donation on our website or email us for our post office box address.